AndrewCraig101/q4TechTest/README.md

 ## Front-end Developer Assessment

+** Thank you for inviting me to do the Q4 tech test!
+I've had my eye on Q4 since I graduated Juno.
+It would be amazing to work with so many other grads from that community.
+I am also very passionate about building eFinance, eCommerce and eAdmin software so I think I would be a good fit!**

+** Site tested on Chrome, Firefox, Safari, Edge, and IE 11 via https://www.browserstack.com/ **

 Welcome to the front-end developer assessment package.
 Below, you will find list criteria used to determine your development skill level: